EGI-Federation/documentation/content/en/users/getting-started/architecture/_index.md

 cloud providers at three different layers:

 - Directly using the IaaS APIs or [CLIs](../cli) to manage individual resources.
-  This option is recommended for pre-existing use cases with requirements on specific APIs.
+  This option is recommended for preexisting use cases with requirements on specific APIs.
 - Using federated access tools that allow managing the complexity of dealing with different providers in a uniform way.
 These tools include: